calvin0x00/username-classifier/README.md

 ## Methods
 ### classify
-Get the result of username classifying with confidence levels (0~100)%
+Get the result of username classifying with confidence levels (0~100)% of each kind (label)

 #### Example: Get classified results of usernames